The Brazilian government has announced the discovery of a previously unknown tribe of people living deep in the Amazon rainforest.

 The Brazilian government has not made direct contact with the people, partially to protect their culture but also to prevent passing diseases such as the common cold which could be lethal to the tribe.

-Even so, when announcing the discovery Funai warned that indigenous people, even in protected areas, are coming under threat in number of ways.
+Even so, when announcing the discovery Funai warned that indigenous people, even in protected areas, are coming under threat in a number of ways.

 “The main threats to the integrity of these groups are illegal fishing, hunting, logging, mining, agro-pastoralists with large clearings, missionary activities and frontier situations, such as drug trafficking.
 Another situation that requires care is the oil exploration in Peru, which may reflect on Indigenous Javari Valley.” via Google Translate